github-acedom/net.acedom.myair/README.md

 # Homey MyAir Control App Overview

-The Homey MyAir Control App interfaces with air conditioning systems enabled with myAir technology, offering users detailed control over their indoor climate settings.
+Transform your home into an oasis of comfort with the Homey MyAir Control App, your ultimate companion for personalized air conditioning.
+Designed exclusively for systems equipped with the myAir technology, this app puts unparalleled control of your indoor climate right at your fingertips.
+Key Features include Zone-Specific Control, Comprehensive Unit Management, Customizable Modes and Fan Speeds, User-Friendly Interface, and Smart Scheduling.

 ## Features: